alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 | Weight | 157 g |

-Weight is computed based on the volume of air displaced, using an average air density of 1.2 kg/m³ (sea level, 20 C).
+Weight is computed based on the volume of air displaced, using an average air density of 1.2 kg/m³ (sea level, 20 °C).
 One of the challenges is that this weight can change with temperature, altitude and even atmospheric conditions.

 Note that we have around 160 grams to fit in everything: